 (Early Intervention, Head Start, Private Preschool, and Group Day Care)

-The Early Childhood Education major prepares students to enter the field of Early Education and Care and work in areas such as Early Intervention, Head Start, private preschool, and group day care.
-The program integrates studies in liberal arts and sciences with guidelines and standards presented by the MA Department of Early Education and Care.
+The Early Childhood Education major prepares students to enter the field of Early Education and Care so they can work in areas such as Early Intervention, Head Start, private preschool, and group day care.
+The program integrates studies in liberal arts and sciences with guidelines and standards presented by the Massachusetts Department of Early Education and Care.
 Fieldwork accompanies most education courses and is a necessary component of the program.
 A course waiver process is available for transfer students and articulation agreements are in place with regional community colleges.

 Admission into the Early Education and Care Major

 Early Education and Care students progress through a three-stage process.
 Each stage within this track must be satisfactorily completed before passage to the next stage.